Skip to content

 The Myers-Briggs Type Indicator (MBTI) is a widely recognized personality assessment tool designed to help people understand their individual preferences and how they interact with the world.
 Developed by Katharine Cook Briggs and her daughter Isabel Briggs Myers, the MBTI is based on Carl Jung’s theory of psychological types.

-The MBTI categorizes individuals into 16 distinct personality types based on four pairs of opposing preferences:
+The MBTI categorizes individuals into 16 personality types based on four pairs of opposing preferences:

 Extraversion (E) vs. Introversion (I)